Eclipsed X-ray Bursts from Magnetar SGR J1935+2154 and the Fireball Measurements: Spectral Analysis

 where $k_\mathrm{B}T$ is the observed temperature in units of keV, $A_{\mathrm{obs}}$ is the observed emission area in km$^{2}$ and $D_{10}$ is the distance to the source in units of 10 kpc.
 The distance of SGR J1935+2154 with $D\simeq 9\ {\rm kpc}$ is adopted \citep{Zhong2020ApJ}.
 This model involves the fewest assumptions.
 Our analysis shows that the BB temperature fluctuates slightly around a constant value.
 This temperature variation may result from statistical fluctuations caused by insufficient photon counts, or alternatively, it could stem from the dynamical fluctuations of the fireball.
 In any case, based on the assumption of a light-curve plateau, we further consider ignoring these fluctuations, directly assuming a constant temperature, and using this temperature to perform a joint fitting of time-resolved spectra during the plateau phase (i.e., the temperatures are tied (shared) across different time intervals).
 The logarithm of the likelihood for the joint fitting is defined as

-where $\mathcal D_i$ is the spectra data in $i$-th time interval, $\mathcal M_i(\alpha_i, \beta, ...)$ represents the spectral model, $\alpha_i$ is a time-dependent parameter that varies freely across different time intervals, and $\beta$ is a tied parameter for all intervals.
+where $\mathcal D_i$ is the spectra data in $i$th time interval, $\mathcal M_i(\alpha_i, \beta, ...)$ represents the spectral model, $\alpha_i$ is a time-dependent parameter that varies freely across different time intervals, and $\beta$ is a tied parameter for all intervals.
 The AIC and BIC values presented in Table \ref{appxtab:5burst_spec_resul} indicate that tying the temperatures for the plateau's time intervals can indeed slightly improve the acceptability of the model.

-However, only with a single BB, there is always a significant dip within the energy range from $\sim$20 to $\sim$50 keV, as shown in Figure \ref{appxfig:4spec_model_A}.
-In order to reduce these discrepancies between the spectral data and model, we further consider another two spectral models by invoking an extra spectral component, which is either another BB or a cyclotron resonant scattering feature (CRSF) absorption.
-Here, the CRSF with a Gaussian profile implemented as a multiplicative model is given by:
+However, only with a single BB is there always a significant dip within the energy range from $\sim$20 to $\sim$50 keV, as shown in Figure \ref{appxfig:4spec_model_A}.
+In order to reduce these discrepancies between the spectral data and model, we further consider another two spectral models by invoking an extra spectral component, which is either another BB or a CRSF absorption.
+Here the CRSF with a Gaussian profile implemented as a multiplicative model is given by

 where $E_\mathrm{cyc}$ is the central energy of the line in units of keV, $\sigma$ is the line width, and $\tau_{\rm CRSF}$ is the optical depth at the line center.
 Following the same approach as above, the BB temperatures are tied for the time intervals in the plateau phase and the CRSF parameters are tied for all intervals.
 The results presented in Figure \ref{appxfig:4spec_model_A} show that that both of these scenarios can help to eliminate the dip around $\sim35$ keV.
 Furthermore, the AIC and BIC values listed in Table \ref{appxtab:5burst_spec_resul} strongly suggest that the best fit can be provided by the BB + CRSF model.
-The flux data presented in the left panel of Figure \ref{fig:lc_each_plateau} for Burst A is just obtained with this model.
+The flux data presented in the left panel of Figure \ref{fig:lc_each_plateau} for Burst A are just obtained with this model.